Shivter14/Shivtanium/README.md

 ## How can i create interactive batch scripts compatible with Shivtanium?
 With the help of the Shivtanium Kernel;
-More info about it will also be revealed soon.
-[Milestone 2]
+Information about creating applications for Shivtanium can be found on the Wiki.
 ## How can i create external commands for the Shivtanium Interpreter?
 - Create a batch file in `C\Shivtanium\core`.
 - Name it with the following format: `ic-<command>.bat`